nikhilbadyal/docker-py-revanced/README.md

-# Docker Py ReVanced
+# Docker-Py-ReVanced

-This little utility will help you in building all revanced apps.
+This little utility will help you in building all Revanced apps.

 ## Build